tensquare2443/vue-wp-blog-1/README.md

 # A Blog

-> a Vue.js front-end, a headless WordPress back-end
+> a Vue.js front-end, a WordPress back-end

 ## Build Setup